What is ProAir Respiclick and how is it used?

 Do not use PROAIR RESPICLICK if you are allergic to albuterol sulfate, lactose, milk proteins, or any of the ingredients in PROAIR RESPICLICK.
 See the end of this leaflet for a complete list of ingredients in PROAIR RESPICLICK.

-Before you use PROAIR RESPICLICK, tell your doctor if you:
+Before using PROAIR RESPICLICK, tell your doctor about all of your medical conditions, including if you:

 - have heart problems